CMSgov/design-system/README.md

 - `yarn lint`
   - Runs just the linting portion of the tests, eslint and stylelint
 - `yarn deploy-demo`
-  - Builds the doc site locally and deploys it to a branch-specific path on GitHub Pages
+  - Builds the doc site locally and deploys it to a branch-specific path on GitHub Pages.
+The terminal will display the URL where the demo was deployed to after it is done running.
 - `yarn release`
   - Bumps package versions and tags a release commit.
 Read our [Release Process guide](/guides/RELEASE-PROCESS.md) for more info.